-When a business licence is issued, an RO or WFOE must register with the relevant tax authorities within 30 days.
-This includes both the national taxation bureau and its municipal branch; however, only one application needs to be submitted.
+When a business licence is issued, an RO or FIE must register with the relevant tax authorities within 30 days.
 Generally, the application process takes ten working days.
 Companies are not required to hire an authorised agent for this process and can apply themselves.
-However, if the investor has used a registration service provider for the registration of the RO or WFOE, a tax application service will often be included.
+However, if the investor has used a registration service provider for the registration of the RO or FIE, a tax application service will often be included.